 And that’s it!

 Thanks so much for reading!
 If you like this easy crochet blanket pattern, be sure to subscribe to the blog down below.
-You’ll get free patterns, tutorials, and tips delivered to you every week.
+You’ll get free patterns, tutorials, and tips delivered right to your inbox every week.
 Just fill out the box below with your name and email and you’re done!
-You’ll also get my free ebook, The Beginner’s Guide to Crochet, and handy little printables just for subscribers.
 That’s all for today, but I will be back with more patterns next week.

 See you soon 🙂